Neighbourhood (mathematics): Neighbourhood of a point

 The neighbourhood $V$ need not be an open subset of $X.$ When $V$ is open (resp. closed, compact, etc.) in $X,$ it is called an open neighbourhood (resp. closed neighbourhood, compact neighbourhood, etc.).
-Some authors require neighbourhoods to be open, so it is important to note their conventions.
+Some authors require neighbourhoods to be open.

 A closed rectangle V is not a neighbourhood of any of its corners or its boundary since there is no open set in V containing any corner or edge point.

 A set that is a neighbourhood of each of its points is open since it can be expressed as the union of open sets containing each of its points.
 A closed rectangle, as illustrated in the figure, is not a neighbourhood of all its points; points on the edges or corners of the rectangle are not contained in any open set that is contained within the rectangle.

 The collection of all neighbourhoods of a point is called the neighbourhood system at the point.